judebislig/sasepsu/README.txt

  - Change the image links to the new images.
 Change text to match events (title and date)
  - MAKE SURE IMAGES ARE SQUARE (Equal width and height) to ensure they fit in the container divs.
  - Hero [line ~45] Also change the year to the current year.
- - Update the link to the photocircle/Google photos
+ - Update the link to the photocircle

 FAQ PAGE (faq.html)
  - This should not change.
 If it needs to, just update the text/questions to what you need.